|The School Board of Monroe County|

 |D.||consideration of any documentation or other evidence presented by the complainant, respondent, or any other witness which is reasonably believed to be relevant to the allegations.|

-At the conclusion of the investigation, the Compliance Officer or the designee should consult with the Board Attorney.
+At the conclusion of the investigation, the Compliance Officer or the designee may consult with the Board Attorney.
 A written report shall then be prepared and delivered to the Superintendent which summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the complainant has been subject to unlawful harassment.
 The Compliance Officer's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
+In determining if discriminatory harassment or retaliation occurred, a preponderance of evidence standard will be used.
 The Compliance Officer may consult with the Board Attorney before finalizing the report to the Superintendent.

 Absent extenuating circumstances, within ten (10) business days of receiving the report of the Compliance Officer or the designee, the Superintendent must either issue a final decision regarding whether or not the complaint of harassment has been substantiated or request further investigation.
 A copy of the Superintendent's final decision will be delivered to both the complainant and the respondent.

 If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within ten (10) business days.
+Any requests for an extension to this deadline requirement must be made in writing and within twenty-four (24) hours of the recognition of the need for an extension.
 At the conclusion of the additional investigation, the Superintendent must issue a final written decision as described above.

 The decision of the Superintendent shall represent final agency action.

-The Board reserves the right to investigate and resolve a complaint or report of unlawful harassment regardless of whether the member of the School District community or third party alleging the unlawful harassment pursues the complaint.
-The Board also reserves the right to have the formal complaint investigation conducted by an external person in accordance with this policy or in such other manner as deemed appropriate by the Board or its designee.
+The Superintendent/Superintendentís designee reserves the right to investigate and resolve a complaint or report of unlawful harassment regardless of whether the member of the School District community or third party alleging the unlawful harassment pursues the complaint.
+The Superintendent also reserves the right to have the formal complaint investigation conducted by an external person in accordance with this policy or in such other manner as deemed appropriate by the Superintendent.

-The District will make reasonable efforts to maintain the confidentiality of the parties involved in an investigation of unlawful harassment.
-The District will respect the privacy of the complainant, the respondent, and all witnesses in a manner consistent with the School District's legal obligations under State and Federal law.
+The School District will employ all reasonable efforts to protect the rights of the complainant, the individual(s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the Board's legal obligations to investigate, to take appropriate action, and to conform with any discovery or disclosure obligations.
+All records generated under the terms of this policy and related administrative procedures shall be maintained as confidential to the extent permitted by law.
 Confidentiality, however, cannot be guaranteed.
-All complainants proceeding through the formal investigation process should be advised that their identities may be disclosed to the respondent.
+All complainants proceeding through the formal investigation process will be advised that their identities may be disclosed to the respondent.

 During the course of a formal investigation, the Compliance Officer or his/her designee will instruct all members of the School District community and third parties who are interviewed about the importance of maintaining confidentiality.
 Any individual who is interviewed as part of a harassment investigation is expected not to disclose any information that s/he learns or that s/he provides during the course of the investigation.

 The Compliance Officer will maintain all public records created as a part of an investigation of a complaint of harassment in accordance with the Board's records retention policy.
-Any records that are considered student records in accordance with theFamily Educational Rights and Privacy Act will be maintained in a manner consistent with the provisions of the Federal law.
+Any records that are considered student records in accordance with theFamily Educational Rights and Privacy Act will be maintained in a manner consistent with the provisions of the Federal and State laws.

 Sanctions and Monitoring

-Where the Board becomes aware that a prior sanction has been imposed against a member of the School District community, all subsequent sanctions imposed by the Board and/or Superintendent shall be reasonably calculated to eliminate such conduct, prevent its reoccurrence, and remedy its effects.
+Where the Superintendent becomes aware that a prior remedial action has been taken against a member of the School District community, all subsequent sanctions imposed by the Board and/or Superintendent shall be reasonably calculated to end such conduct, prevent its reoccurrence, and remedy its effects.

 In cases where the Complaint Investigation results in a finding that the allegation of harassment is substantiated, action must be taken by the Compliance Officer to remedy the past effects of such harassment.
 This may include but is not limited to providing a contact person to monitor the harassed student, providing tutoring to the student, allowing the student to retake tests or assignments, and counseling.
 Counseling shall be offered to all students who have been subjected to harassment.